srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

     Moving /tmp/ahf_install_221000_16953_2022_02_23-14_43_58.log to /opt/oracle.ahf/data/den02lpa/diag/ahf/
     </copy>
     ```

+After installing AHF if you switch the mode to Permissive or Enforcing, then SELinux starts blocking the AHF processes.
+Reboot the system for the switch in mode to take effect.

-2. To run AHF, load the SELinux policy:
+1. To run AHF, load the SELinux policy:

     ```
     <copy>